 - Chronic illnesses

-GETTING HELP FOR ALCOHOL ADDICTIONTree House Recovery offers a highly adaptive program that is designed to meet each individual’s specific needs.
+GETTING HELP FOR ALCOHOLISMTree House Recovery offers a highly adaptive program that is designed to meet each individual’s specific needs.
 Our eight interconnected treatment modalities revolve around healing you as a whole person, not just addressing the symptoms of addiction, We are dedicated to your complete and lasting recovery.
-If you or a loved one is struggling with an alcohol addiction, call us today at 855-969-5181 and let us help you take the first step towards recovery.
+If you or a loved one is struggling with an addiction to drinking, call us today at 855-202-2138 and let us help you take the first step towards recovery.

-UNDERSTANDING ALCOHOL ADDICTIONKnowing what to look for is essential when identifying an addiction to alcohol.
+UNDERSTANDING THE DRINKING ADDICTIONKnowing what to look for is essential when identifying an addiction to alcohol.
 Socially accepted drinking can make it difficult to recognize when there is a problem.
 Familiarity with the signs of addiction will help you distinguish between normal and problem alcohol use.

 Distancing oneself from family and friends is a common sign of alcohol addiction.
 Red flags include loss of interest in social activities and spending a lot of time alone.